Monday, January 13, 2020

 Apple crumble with ice cream at Tucson Steak House & Bar in Cordoba, Argentina

-The great thing about Tucson is that they don't adhere to the Argentine siesta, well not entirely.
-They're open from 7:30 a.m. to 12:30 a.m. every day except Fridays.
-On Fridays they stay open until 2 a.m.
+The great thing about Tucson is that they don’t strictly follow the Argentine siesta schedule—well, not entirely.
+They’re open every day from 7:30 a.m. to 12:30 a.m., except Fridays, when they stay open until 2 a.m.

-But here's something to keep in mind.
-If you order food between noon and 4:00 p.m., you're in luck.
-But the kitchen is closed from 4:00 p.m. until 8:00 p.m.
-You can still go to Tucson and order what they call the merienda, which is like the Argentine equivalent of tea time.
-You can get coffee, and pastries, but you won't be able to order an actual meal until the kitchen reopens.
+However, there’s something to keep in mind.
+If you order food between noon and 4:00 p.m., you’re in luck.
+But the kitchen closes from 4:00 p.m. to 8:00 p.m.
+You can still visit Tucson during this time for what they call the merienda, the Argentine equivalent of tea time.
+You can enjoy coffee and pastries, but you won’t be able to order a full meal until the kitchen reopens.

-We're really glad that Tucson Steak House & Bar has come to Cordoba, Mendoza, and Buenos Aires.
-Not only are they introducing the locals to alternative dishes, but they're also giving American expats a taste of home away from home.
+We’re really glad that Tucson Steak House & Bar has made its way to Cordoba, Mendoza, and Buenos Aires.
+Not only are they introducing locals to new dishes, but they’re also offering American expats a taste of home away from home.

 **************************UPDATE 01-31-2020****************************

-We loved Tucson so much, that it has become our guilty pleasure.
-So, I added this update to show you what their blooming onion and a few of our other favorite dishes look like, in case you ever decide to drop by.
+We loved Tucson so much that it has become our guilty pleasure.
+I wanted to add this update to show you what their blooming onion and a few of our other favorite dishes look like, in case you ever decide to drop by.

 American expats enjoying a meal at Tucson Steak House & Bar in Cordoba, Argentina

-Here's the blooming onion, which is delicious!
-The only complaint I have is that I couldn't pull the fried "petals" without using a knife and fork.
-But other than that, it was still amazing and I would order it again.
+Here’s the blooming onion, and it’s absolutely delicious!
+The only complaint I have is that I couldn’t pull apart the fried “petals” without using a knife and fork.
+But aside from that, it was still amazing, and I would definitely order it again.

 Blooming onion at Tucson Steak House and Bar in Cordoba, Argentina